 Preceding his current work at The Fight Network, Anthony Cicione worked as VP of Programming and Production at The Score Television Network and what was previously Headline Sports.
 Cicione also spent 10 years at Global Television working on Sportsline.

+Dawn Landis graduated from Ryerson with a BA in Radio and Television Arts in 1992.
 She has been with TSN for the past 4 years.
 During the CFL season she directs the live event either from Toronto’s main control room or on the road.
 During the off season she moves to direct Off The Record.

 Dawn is the first woman in Canada to direct a live CFL broadcast.
 Prior to TSN she was with The Score from its inception in1997 when it was then known as Headline Sports.

 While at The Score she oversaw the operations of the control room as well as directing various shows.
 What she is most proud of is the live events she has directed over the past 10 years including the Expos, NLL, AHL, various CIS sports highlighted by the Vanier Cup in HD.
 When asked about her career she passionately states, “There is nothing like the rush of a last minute touch down or game winning homerun and being able to cover the emotions of the athletes.”

 Prior to the 10 ½ years at The Score, Landis worked for Global TV, TSN and was also involved in media coverage of Athens and Torino Olympics.

 Paul graduated from Mohawk College with a diploma in television production in 1989.
 He started his freelance career right out of college by landing a job at the SkyDome (aka Rogers Centre) with the video scoreboard covering Blue Jays baseball and Argo football plus several other events which have taken place there over the past 20 years.
 Paul began to work at the Air Canada Centre in 1999 covering the Leafs, Raptors, the Rock and many other events for the video board including productions for Leafs/Raptors TV.